mbeynon/cytoscape.js/documentation/md/style.md

 ## Format

-The style specified at [initialisation](#core/initialisation) can be in a function format, in a plain JSON format, or in a string format &mdash; the plain JSON format and string formats being more useful if you want to pull down the style from the server.
+The style specified at [initialisation](#core/initialisation) can be in a function format, in a plain JSON format, or in a string format --- the plain JSON format and string formats being more useful if you want to pull down the style from the server.